 Open Enrollment: Generally held during the spring of each year.
-PBS will send you information each year explaining your options and any changes to your retiree benefits.
+Employee Services will send you information each year explaining your options and any changes to your retiree benefits.

 Family/Life Event Changes: Certain life events and/or changes in status may be considered qualifying life events, allowing limited changes to your benefit elections.
 Internal Revenue Code (IRC) regulations require that these changes be made in a restricted period of time.
-If you are expecting or experiencing a qualifying life event, contact a PBS benefit professional immediately to discuss the necessary process, required forms, and deadlines.
+If you are expecting or experiencing a qualifying life event, contact am Employee Services benefit professional immediately to discuss the necessary process, required forms, and deadlines.